pievos101/HC-fused/README.md

 ass2 = association(cl2)
 ```

-These two binary matrices can now be fused
+These two binary matrices can be fused.

 ```{r}
 res = HCfuse(list(ass1, ass2))
 affinityMatrix = res$NETWORK
 ```

+The resulting affinity matrix can then be clustered by any clustering algorithm.

 ## Hierarchical ensemble clustering

 ... will be available soon ...

 ## References
-Please cie the following work in case you find the package useful.
+Please cite the following work in case you find the package useful.

 Pfeifer, Bastian, and Michael G. Schimek.
 "A hierarchical clustering and data fusion approach for disease subtype discovery."
 Journal of Biomedical Informatics 113 (2021): 103636.